deco3500-2018/social-media/README.md

 ##### Changes

-based on the feedback, we made the necessary changes to the interface to make the app more intuitive and easy to navigate around.

-changes can be seem below:
+Based on the feedback received, we made the necessary changes to the interface to make the app more intuitive and easy to navigate. changes can be seem below:

+The key changes were as follows:

 ### Phase 3

 #### user testing on invisionapp

-we did user testing using the invisionapp and gathered some feedback.
+We conducted user testing using invisionapp and gathered the following feedback:

-the main (actionable) feedback were that:
-- colour on the pages were too bright, consider following the layout on instagram and fb with white background colour.
+- The colour on the pages was too bright.
+Consider following the layout on Instagram and Facebook which used white as their background colour.
-- the homepage tabs looks kinda confusing, consider rewording them or combine some of them together. such as least active friends can combine with friend list tab and healthy social habits tab can combine with unhealthy social habits tab.
+- The homepage tabs appeared confusing.
+Consider rewording them or combining some of them together.
+For instance, least active friends could be combined with the friend list tab while healthy social habits tab could be combined with unhealthy social habits tab.
-- rating page was redundant? considering removing it or only ask once when the user logs in for the first time?
+- The rating page was redundant.
+Consider removing it or only asking upon the user’s first login to the site.
-- keep background colour simple
-- purpose of least active friends page is unclear
+- The purpose of the least active friends page was unclear.
-- rating opage is for?

-conclusion
-layout is intuitive, workflow is there and easy to navigate around due to the text and images. some minor touch up to be made to make it better.
+In conclusion, we found that the overall layout was intuitive and the site was relatively easy to navigate due to the straightforward workflow.
+Having said that, some minor amendments would simplify the site’s content and design, thereby enhancing the overall user experience.

 #### final touch up

-we made changes to the colour on the homepage and also changed the words used to create 'familiarity' for the users as they mentioned that it's currently intuitive due to the fact that it looked similar to facebook and instagram.

-- design challenges and findings (tried marvel app but changed to invisionapp, challenges faced using marvel app were?)
+We made changes to the colour scheme and wording of the homepage to create 'familiarity' for the users.
+This was in response to their comments that similarities to Facebook and Instagram would serve to enhance their overall ease of usage.
+The number of tabs was also reduced to prevent the site from looking cluttered and overwhelming users with information.
+Ultimately, this would help to draw users’ attention to key content and direct their focus accordingly.

 #### end product